jeffhigginsgithub/Quick-Reminders/README.md

-# Quick-Reminders
+# Quick Reminders

 A simple program to help you remember.

 I wanted a tool that sat somewhere between Post-It notes and Outlook in terms of complexity.
 Just a little program that could stay on my screen and alert me when the predetermined time came to notes that I'd entered.
 Add in a few QOL options but nothing too much.

+### To install
-#### To install: download 'setup.exe' found in the 'published' folder above.
+Download 'Quick Reminders Installer.exe' found in the 'published' folder above, or [click here](https://github.com/jeffhigginsgithub/Quick-Reminders/blob/master/published/Quick%20Reminders%20Installer.exe).
 Run the executable to install the program and kindly ignore any Microsoft Defender SmartScreen warning messages by clicking the 'More info' link then the 'Run anyway' button.

+### Use

 ![Quick Reminders](https://user-images.githubusercontent.com/51849062/174615168-f5e44f7f-7aaa-4e11-8885-95a560ac177e.png)